jaredpalmer/razzle/packages/razzle/README.md

 ## Motivation

 Universal JavaScript applications are tough to setup.
-Getting your build system just right can take days or maybe even weeks.
-Razzle aims to fill this void by giving you a universal build system out of the box and then gets out of hell out of your way.
-Redux?
-Mobx?
-Styled Components?
-CSS?
-Flow?
-Preact?
-Go knock yourself out.
-Razzle doesn't care.
-It will hot reload pretty much anything you can throw at it.
+Either you buy into a framework like Next.js or react-server, or you fork a boilerplate.
+Razzle aims to fill this void by giving you best practices tooling out of the box and then gets out of hell out of your way.
+In other words, Razzle is agnostic about JS frameworks, routing, and data fetching.
+This means you can use it with React (the default), Preact, Inferno, Rax, Angular 2, and Vue with ease.

 ## Features

 - Like Facebook's [create-react-app](https://github.com/facebookincubator/create-react-app), but for universal apps.
 - Uses Webpack Hot Module Replacement on both the client and server.
 You type, and Razzle will take care of the rest.
-- Comes with your favorite ES6 JavaScript goodies, `babel-preset-razzle`...(hey that rhymes!)
+- Comes with your favorite ES6 JavaScript goodies, `babel-preset-razzle`.
 - Agnostic about data fetching and routing.
-- Agnostic about CSS-in-JS or styling.
+- Agnostic about CSS-in-JS or styling, but ships with the exact same CSS setup as [create-react-app](https://github.com/facebookincubator/create-react-app).
-- Works with React, [Preact](https://github.com/developit/preact), [Inferno](https://github.com/infernojs), [Rax](https://github.com/alibaba/rax), Vue, and Angular 2.
+- Works with React, [Preact](https://github.com/developit/preact), [Inferno](https://github.com/infernojs), [Rax](https://github.com/alibaba/rax), Angular, and Vue.
-- Next.js-like customization API via `razzle.config.js`.
+- Simple customization API via `razzle.config.js`.

 ## Quick Start